Gracemere, Queensland: History

-Gangalu (Gangulu, Kangulu, Kanolu, Kaangooloo, Khangulu) is an Australian Aboriginal language spoken on Gangula country.
-The Gangula language region includes the towns of Clermont and Springsure extending south towards the Dawson River.

 The area was first explored by Europeans in 1853, when the Archer brothers arrived looking for pastures for their sheep.
 They settled by a small lake, originally called "Farris" or Padgole lagoon which was named Gracemere in 1855.
 The name Gracemere comes from "Grace", the name of Thomas Archer's wife and "mere" which is a Scottish term for lake.
 They also located a suitable landing point for supplies on the nearby Fitzroy River, which later became Rockhampton.

 In July 1855, Charles and Thomas Archer with around 30 other people including four Native Police troopers, four Aboriginal men from the Burnett River and their wives, left the Archer's Eidsvold pastoral station in order to construct the Gracemere run.
 The Commissioner for Crown Lands in the Leichhardt region, William Wiseman, joined them to help locate the most appropriate area, and in August 1855 they determined the area next to the current Gracemere lagoon was best.
 The local Aboriginals led by "King Harold" wished to obtain peaceful conditions with the Archer brothers and in return for allowing the indigenous people to live in the area, the Archer brothers utilised Harold's people to aid in forcibly "restraining the outside blacks" who were resisting British occupation.

 Gracemere State School opened on 20 February 1871.

 As Gracemere developed as a dormitory town, further schools were needed with Waraburra State School opening on 27 January 1987 and St Paul's Catholic Primary School opening on 27 January 1988.

 The Big G was unveiled at the entrance to the Gracemere Industrial Park on 18 August 2015.

 Gracemere public library opened in August 2017.
 It was welcomed by local residents as Gracemere was formerly in the Shire of Fitzroy which had no public libraries.

 Gracemere Shoppingworld opened in December 2014 with Woolworths and Best & Less operating as the anchor stores along with up to 20 speciality stores.

 In 2019, Gracemere was rapidly expanding with around 10 new housing estates under construction.